tmarkovski/tmarkovski.github.io/eth-azure/keyvault-part1/README.md

 That's it!
 Bob is now ready to talk to the blockchain.

 Check out the [entire script code](https://github.com/tmarkovski/tmarkovski.github.io/blob/master/eth-azure/keyvault-part1/Script.fsx).
-I generated a sample project with `dotnet new console -lang f#` and just played with a the script file and F# interactive.
+I generated a sample project with `dotnet new console -lang f#` and just played with a script file and F# interactive.

 Feel free to reach out with any [questions or issues](https://github.com/tmarkovski/tmarkovski.github.io/issues).